alanagoyal/lexiconic/scripts/README.md

 ### `generate-embeddings.ts`

 Generates semantic embeddings for words in `public/data/words.json` and outputs them to `public/data/words-with-embeddings.json`.
+Used internally by `add-word.ts` but can also be run standalone.

 **Usage:**
 ```bash
 npm run generate-embeddings
 ```

-**When to run:**
-- Automatically runs via post-commit hook when `public/data/words.json` changes
-- Can also be run manually

 **Smart regeneration:**
 - Embeddings are based on: word, phonetic, language, category, definition, literal meaning, usage notes, English approximation, examples, and English paraphrase